 Airlines are struggling to differentiate themselves and profitability typically remains low even though they appear to be on the rise in the last 3 years due mainly to low oil prices.
 There is still more potential for airlines to take advantage of new advances in automation, new transport modes, and consumer needs.
 Customer service, social values, and simplicity will become very important as todays passengers expect more.
 Companies that can use data more effectively will have a clear advantage to make this happen and attract new passengers.

 One predictable and powerful fact is the growth of the middle class in emerging mar¬kets, so airports and airlines will need to understand these new custom¬ers and satisfy their needs and expectations.

 The future shows us that it will be a bumpy and interesting road ahead with many opportunities and new careers for the new generations ahead.
 What we once thought of as a permanent place to live and work, (small town), is being replaced by our planet earth where there will be fewer boundaries and shorter distance times in travel in order to get to work and return home to raise our families.

 Canadian Airport Authorities:

 The IAM has successfully supported the “Fight for $15 & Fairness” campaign which is fast spreading across Canada.
 Ontario was the most recent province to adopt an increase to the minimum wage which will reach $15 per hour in 2019 if the new government does not change it.
-Alberta started the climb and are at $13.60.
+Alberta started the climb and is at $13.60.
 This is a fight and principle we must all continue to support until it is in place nationwide.

-Local political action committees are doing an excellent job in highlighting the concerns and promoting “Fight for $15 & Fairness” campaign.
+Local political action committees are doing an excellent job in highlighting the concerns and promoting the “Fight for $15 & Fairness” campaign.

 Canadian Council for Aviation and Aerospace: